 \subsection{Robustness against Attacks}

 To assess the resilience of our watermark, we evaluate AGMark against five standard text-space attacks: random word insertion, deletion, synonym substitution, paraphrasing, and translation.
 Implementation details are provided in Appendix \ref{sec:Experimental Details}.

 Figure \ref{fig:attacks} presents the ROC curves and AUC metrics, illustrating AGMark’s superior resilience, maintaining high detectability under all attacks.
-Specifically, AGMark achieves an AUC of 88.61\% under paraphrasing attacks, which yields the largest AUC drop of 11.28\% among all attack settings.
-For the other attack types, the AUC drop is at most 0.87\% under synonym attacks.
-In contrast, VLA-Mark, MorphMark, and IE suffer AUC drops of 3.34\%, 2.08\%, and 3.55\% under synonym attacks, and drops of 26.36\%, 16.46\%, and 13.25\% under paraphrasing attacks, respectively.
+Specifically, AGMark achieves an AUC of 88.61\% under paraphrasing attacks, which yields the largest AUC drop of 11.28 percentage points among all attack settings.
+For the other attack types, the AUC drop is at most 0.87 percentage points under synonym attacks.
+In contrast, VLA-Mark, MorphMark, and IE suffer AUC drops of 3.34, 2.08, and 3.55 percentage points under synonym attacks, and drops of 26.36, 16.46, and 13.25 percentage points under paraphrasing attacks, respectively.
 Moreover, AGMark outperforms KGW under paraphrasing attacks and remains competitive under the other attack types, demonstrating strong robustness to watermark removal.
 We attribute these improvements to dynamic extraction of semantically salient cues and adaptive vocabulary partitioning, which keep the detector anchored to key evidence and preserve detectability even under substantial lexical and structural shifts.